 Top 5 Challenges to Enterprise IoT Adoption

-With the strides taken in communications technology like the Internet and with more efficient connectivity for devices, the appeal of connecting “smart” devices together has increased so that they can collaborate autonomously, be more responsive and merge the digital and physical universes.
+With the strides taken in communications technology like the Internet, the upcoming 5G technology and with more efficient connectivity for devices, the appeal of connecting “smart” devices together has increased so that they can collaborate autonomously, be more responsive and merge the digital and physical universes.
 This phenomenon, called the Internet-of-Things (IoT) has been touted as a technology with the potential for huge disruption in the way we conduct our lives and the way we conduct business.
 Successful adoption of this technology can have far reaching results.
 One of them is the advent of Enterprise IoT.

 - Reduced human intervention

 We can use a basic example of the healthcare industry to further illustrate this point.
 For example, there is a standard procedure to conduct basic diagnosis for a patient who walks into the hospital with a mild healthcare concern.
 IoT devices can be used here to conduct this diagnosis, taking blood samples, checking heart rate, pulse rate and other vital parameters.
 This can then be uploaded to a cloud database.
 Another device to analyze the inputs can then use this data and diagnose the patient, post which a notification will go to the appropriate doctor in charge of dealing with the diagnosed ailment.
 Because these machines work on complex algorithms, both the precision and accuracy of the diagnosis are improved.
 Also, the time taken to conduct the entire process, from testing to analysis, is reduced significantly.

 This is a very narrowly focused example of a specific industry.
 However, examples of potential applications can be found in all industries, from Space Technology to Household Appliances.
 This is why more and more companies are now putting time and effort to research on how this concept can be applied to their operations.